chicago city guide

 Chicago city guide: Where to stay and what to do in the Windy City

-The third largest US city is a cornucopia of new experiences for every type of traveller
+As The Bear returns to screen, we explore why the third largest US city is a cornucopia of new experiences for every type of traveller

 American are big fans of a nickname, which may explain why Chicago is variously known as the Windy City, the Working City, and the Big Onion.
 Whatever your preferred moniker, with its extreme seasons, impressive art and culture scene, tales of infamous gangsters in the Roaring Twenties, and position as the starting point of Route 66, there are plenty of reasons to put America’s third-largest city on your radar.
-Whether you’re visiting Chicago for an extended stay, or to kickstart an epic American road trip, consult our pocket Chicago city guide for art aficionados, thrill seekers, music maestros, foodies and shopaholics to experience it in all its glory.
+Whether you’re visiting Chicago for an extended stay, to kickstart an epic American road trip, or your curiosity has simply been peaked by The Bear (which returns to screens this week) consult our pocket Chicago city guide for art aficionados, foodies and shopaholics to experience it in all its glory.

 The sights: The Willis Tower and 360 Chicago